PALAK7890/ab_testing/README.md

 Focus:

-* Allocation of a fixed budget (₹50,000)
+* Allocation of a fixed ₹50,000 budget

-Method:
+Approach:

 * ROI-based weighting
-* Comparison of equal vs optimized allocation
+* Comparison of equal vs optimized distribution

-Outputs:

-* Recommended budget by ad type
-* Allocation percentage
-* Efficiency comparison

-Key Finding:
+Insight:
-Budget should be allocated to minimize losses rather than maximize returns.
-Static ads receive the highest allocation due to relatively better performance, while carousel ads are deprioritized.
+Budget allocation should prioritize minimizing losses.
+Static ads receive the highest allocation due to relatively better performance, while carousel ads are significantly reduced.

 ---

-## Key Insights
+## Business Insights

-* Conversion rate alone is not a sufficient performance metric
+* Conversion improvements do not guarantee profitability
-* Profitability must be evaluated alongside growth metrics
+* Cost structure and revenue per conversion are critical drivers of ROI
-* Negative ROI across channels indicates structural inefficiency
+* Negative ROI across channels signals inefficiency in unit economics
-* Budget optimization should be guided by relative performance
+* Budget decisions should be based on relative performance, not intuition
-* Scaling campaigns without improving unit economics leads to value destruction
+* Scaling campaigns without improving ROI leads to financial loss

 ---

-## Technical Implementation
+## Technical Stack

-* Python (Pandas, NumPy) for data preparation
+* Python (Pandas, NumPy) for data processing
-* Statistical testing for experiment validation
+* Statistical methods for experiment validation
-* Tableau for dashboard development and visualization
+* Tableau for interactive dashboards
 * Level of Detail (LOD) expressions for stable calculations
-* Aggregation and transformation for business metrics
+* CSV datasets for structured analysis

 ---

-## Business Implications

-* Marketing effectiveness should be evaluated end-to-end, not in isolation
+## How to Use

+1. Open the `.twbx` file in Tableau
+2. Navigate across dashboards:

+   * A/B Testing
+   * ROI Analysis
-* Budget decisions must incorporate cost efficiency, not just engagement
+   * Budget Optimization
-* Optimization frameworks should prioritize loss minimization when ROI is negative
-* Strategic improvements should focus on reducing acquisition cost and increasing revenue per conversion
+3. Review insights and recommended strategy

 ---

 ## Limitations

+* Revenue is simulated due to lack of real financial data
-* Dataset does not include long-term customer value (LTV)
+* No customer lifetime value (LTV) included
-* No segmentation by audience or geography
+* No segmentation by user cohorts or geography
-* Static cost assumptions across ad types
+* Static assumptions for cost across ad types
-* No temporal modeling of campaign performance

 ---

 ## Future Enhancements

-* Incorporate customer lifetime value into ROI calculations
+* Incorporate customer lifetime value into ROI analysis
-* Segment performance by user cohorts
+* Add segmentation by audience and behavior
-* Introduce predictive modeling for budget allocation
+* Develop predictive models for conversion and revenue
-* Build dynamic optimization based on real-time performance
+* Introduce dynamic budget allocation based on real-time performance

 ---

 ## Summary

-This project demonstrates the transition from descriptive analytics to decision-oriented analysis.
-It highlights the importance of connecting experimentation, financial evaluation, and strategic planning into a single coherent framework.
+This project demonstrates how to move from experimental analysis to business decision-making.
+It highlights the importance of evaluating both statistical significance and financial impact, and provides a practical framework for optimizing marketing spend under real-world constraints.

-The outcome is a practical approach to marketing optimization grounded in data and aligned with business objectives.
+The result is a cohesive analytical workflow that aligns data insights with actionable strategy.